Margherita Pizza

 Overworking cold dough will stiffen the gluten and will result in pizza that is bread-like, dense, and tough.
 Room temperature dough will cook much faster and puff up around the edges when cooked, rendering a perfect light and airy crust with amazing texture and crunch.

 Always let the dough rest on the counter for 3-4 hours so it can warm up prior to starting.
 This will relax the gluten, allowing the dough to maintain its desired shape without snapping back.
-If making your own pizza dough, here is a great 72-hour pizza dough recipe.
+If you’re making your own pizza dough, here is a great 72-hour pizza dough recipe.

 Neapolitan Pizza Sauce